Arctic Monkeys: 2007: Favourite Worst Nightmare

 The band's second album, Favourite Worst Nightmare, was released on 23 April 2007, a week after the release of accompanying single "Brianstorm".
-Like its predecessor, Favourite Worst Nightmare also quickly reached No. 1 in the album charts.
+Like its predecessor, Favourite Worst Nightmare quickly reached No. 1 in the album charts.
 Turner described the songs as "very different from last time", adding that the sound of some tracks are "a bit full-on – a bit like "From the Ritz to the Rubble", "The View from the Afternoon", that sort of thing".
 A secret gig played at Sheffield's Leadmill on 10 February 2007, debuted seven new songs (six from Favourite Worst Nightmare and one other).
-Early reviews of the release were positive, and described it as "very, very fast and very, very loud".
+Early reviews of the release were positive and described it as "very, very fast and very, very loud".

 Meanwhile, the band continued to pick up awards from around the world, namely the Best New Artist in the United States at the PLUG Independent Music Awards, the Album of the Year awards in Japan, Ireland and the US, awards for Best Album and Best Music DVD for the short film Scummy Man at the 2007 NME Awards.
 It ended the year by clinching the Best British Band and Best British Album at the 2008 BRIT Awards.
 For the second year in a row, the band was nominated for the annual Mercury Prize.

-On 29 April 2007, the day Favourite Worst Nightmare charted at No. 1 in the UK Albums Chart, all 12 tracks from the album charted in the Top 200 of the UK Singles Chart.
+On 29 April 2007, the day Favourite Worst Nightmare charted at No. 1 in the UK Albums Chart, all 12 tracks from the album charted in the Top 200 of the UK singles chart.
 The band later released "Fluorescent Adolescent" as a single, and it charted at No. 5, after debuting the song live on The Jonathan Ross Show dressed as clowns.
 The third single from Favourite Worst Nightmare, "Teddy Picker", was released on 3 December 2007.
 It charted at No. 20 and remained only one week in the top 40 staying in this position, making it the lowest charting single for the band so far.
-Prior to this release the band released an extremely limited number of 250 vinyl under the pseudonym Death Ramps containing two of the B-sides from the "Teddy Picker" single.
+Prior to this release the band released an extremely limited number of 250 vinyls under the pseudonym Death Ramps containing two of the B-sides from the "Teddy Picker" single.